Girls (TV series)

 Girls is an American comedy-drama television series created by and starring Lena Dunham, executive-produced by Judd Apatow.
 The series depicts four young women living in New York City.
 The show's premise was drawn from Dunham's own life, as were major aspects of the main character, including financial isolation from her parents, becoming a writer, and making unfortunate decisions.
+The series is known for its postfeminist commentary and conversation around body politics and female sexuality.